robgf/AMAPPS/README.md

         - runArcGISpy.R
         - SECFix.R
         - sourceDir.R
-    - ObsFilesFix\_yearlabel.R
-        - This script is unique to each input year/season file and fixes errors in the observation files:
+    - ObsFilesFix\_yearlabel.R This script is unique to each input year/season file and fixes errors in the observation files:
            a) Flags offine/useless information
            b) Fixes incorrect type codings
            c) Fix condition change errors
            d) Breaks apart mixed flock records
     - GISeditObsTrack (python file used in ArcMap to fix spatial errors in the data)
-- processSurveyData_part2.R (after the GIS edits this rechecks the data for errors caused in manual editing and combines the files for entry into the Atlantic_Coast_Surveys and NWASC databases)
+- processSurveyData_part2.R.
+After the manual GIS edits, this rechecks the data for errors caused in manual editing and combines the files for entry into the Atlantic_Coast_Surveys and NWASC databases.
     - creates final_ .csv
     - creates temp observation and track files for add2database.R
     - updates Atlantic_Coast_Surveys_MiscObservations.csv